vsmaldino/ds18b20_4_raspberry/README.md

 # ds18b20_4_raspberry
-Read temperature from ds18b20 on Raspberry and stores on MySQL repo
+Read temperature from ds18b20 on Raspberry